 Mangrove in Paraty

-A tour of the mangrove tropical eco-system is an unforgettable part of any visit to Paraty.
+A tour of the mangrove in Paraty is an unforgettable part of any visit.

 You can get close to Mangrove by boat but to really get up close and personal its best by canoe or kayak.
 A kayak tour that includes a visit to the mangrove is an enjoyable and entertaining way to observe the wildlife – fish, shrimp, crabs and birds – and better understand how the eco-system works and its importance to the environment and local economy.